ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

       %

-   This is almost certainly due a wide spread misbelief that all additional section records are optional.
-This has never been the case with respect to glue records and later protocol extension have added more cases where records in the additional section are not optional in the response.
+   DNS responses sometimes contain optional data in the additional section.
+Glue records however are not optional.
+Several other protocol extensions, when used, are also not optional.
 This includes TSIG [RFC2845], OPT [RFC6891], and SIG(0) [RFC2931].

    Glue records are added to the parent zone as part of the delegation process.
 They are expected to be returned as part of a referral and